Nithindomala/Student-Engagement-Analysis/README.md

   Calculated confidence intervals to confidently estimate the range of student engagement across both years, enabling a clear view of how student behavior shifted between 2021 and 2022.
 This provided a solid foundation for further analysis.[Excel Analysis File](https://github.com/Nithindomala/Student-Engagement-Analysis/blob/main/Confidence%20Intervals%20-%20task%203.xlsx)

 - ### Hypothesis Testing:
   Conducted t-tests to validate whether engagement changes were statistically significant, ensuring the results were reliable.
+The test outcomes are available in the [Excel Analysis File]().

+- ### Regional Analysis:
-Regional analysis (comparing US vs. India students) revealed key regional trends, helping to tailor engagement strategies based on geographic patterns.
+  Regional analysis (comparing US vs. India students) revealed key regional trends, helping to tailor engagement strategies based on geographic patterns.The regional analysis results are available in the [Excel Analysis File]() .

 ## Project Insights
 - ### Paid-Plan Students: